TPEP Training Modules

 - District training focuses on a subset of teachers with particular needs, such as provisional teachers or those selecting a focus on, for example, Criterion 3.

-- School chooses a focus on Criterion 7; teachers on Focused meet regularly to share successful strategies for connecting with families and community.
+- School chooses a focus on Criterion 7; teachers on Focused evaluations meet regularly to share successful strategies for connecting with families and community partners.

 - Team of teachers attends ESD open-enrollment learning opportunities focused on learning the instructional framework, the revised evaluation process, measures of student growth, or connections to Washington standards and assessments.

 - School hosts a day in August to review the framework and select areas of school-wide focus based on school improvement plan.